Unit 11.4B · Term 4

 Password Strength Issue

-password ❌ Weak Dictionary word
+password ❌ Weak Dictionary word, low entropy, easy for automated attacks

-MyDogMax ⚠️ Medium No numbers/symbols
+MyDogMax ⚠️ Medium No numbers/symbols, predictable pattern, moderate entropy

-K9$mP!xQ2w ✅ Strong Mixed, long, unique
+K9$mP!xQ2w ✅ Strong Mixed, long, unique, high entropy, much harder to brute force

 Common Pitfalls